aosabook/500lines/search-engine/README.md

     get_exit_info ./x86/include/asm/kvm_host.h

-You could binary-search this file to find all the lines that begin with a given word;
+You could binary-search this file to find all the lines that begin with a given term;
 if you have a billion lines in the file, this might take as many as 60 probes into the file.
 On an electromechanical hard disk,